binda7/binda7/README.md

 ## 🚀 About Me
-I am studying electromobility at the Warsaw University of Technology Electromobility Faculty.
+I am studying Electromobility Faculty at the Warsaw University of Technology.
 During my studies I became interested in python programming.
 So I decited to learning more about it.
 In private I am interested in good cinema, gaming (mostly in The Sims Game Series), economics and politics.
 I am good at solving problems and logical thinking.
 My English level is between B2.

 ## 🛠 Skills
 Python, SQL, MatLab